 I came to the UK in 1999 as a teaching fellow of Japanese at Durham University.
 Although the initial plan was to stay in the UK for two years, I now see this country as my second home.
 I joined the University of Birmingham in 2003 and have been teaching Japanese to students at all levels.

-I am currently Japanese Language Coordinator.
+I am currently Japanese Language Coordinator and Year Abroad Tutor.
 I also act as Coordinator of the Internship Programme in Japan.

 BA in Languages (Japanese Language Teaching), International Christian University, Tokyo